hm-lang/core/proposals/blocks.md

 # Blocks

 A block is a set of lines at the same indent.
-A single blank line (either empty or consisting entirely of spaces) can interrupt a block without changing the indent.
+A single blank line (either empty or consisting of any number of spaces) can interrupt a block without changing the indent.
 Also, a line that is blank except for a comment will also not change the indent.
 Examples: